AmadeusITGroup/spark-perf-gazer/README.md

 It is the `Translator` that *translates* a `PreReport` into a `Report`.

-A `Glass` is a filter that operates on `Report`s, so that the end-user can have some control to focus specific aspects of their Spark ETL (like *file pruning* for instance).
+A `Filter` is a filter that operates on `Report`s, so that the end-user can have some control to focus specific aspects of their Spark ETL (like *file pruning* for instance).

 You can find here a diagram connecting all classes involved in the data transformation from raw (coming from Spark) until